frdpnl/codespeak/README.md

 ### Symbolic application

+`()` means sub-expression.
-`()` means symbolic application (includes sub-expression), or single value.
+It also represents symbol application, or single value.
-Whitespace needed to separate words.
+Whitespace expected to separate words.

 `2` 2